AAformer: Auto-Aligned Transformer for Person Re-Identification: Experiments

-We use the smallest Vision Transformer model proposed in \cite{ViT}, which is named as ViT-Base, as the main architecture of AAformer.
+\textbf{The Transformer architecture.} We use the smallest Vision Transformer model proposed in \cite{ViT}, ViT-Base, as the main architecture of AAformer.
 It contains 12 Transformer layers with the hidden size of 768 dimensions ($D\!=\!768$).
 The MLP size is 4 times the hidden size and the head number is 12 for multi-head operations.